Sick of having tons of meetings but never getting anything done? Zoom fatigue is a problem and the videoconference tool plays a big part in it.

 Google offers a real-time captions button so users can see a transcription of every word that's being said during the meeting.

 At this time, you can use captions for English worldwide.
 If you're in the European or Asia Pacific regions, you can have captions in:

 - Spanish (Mexico)

 - Spanish (Spain)

 - Portuguese (Brazil)

 Keep in mind if you record the video call that the captions will not appear on the recorded video.
+Read more on How to record a Zoom meeting.
 Press the button during a video call to turn on the captions feature and select your language.
 There also is a profanity filter.

 Zoom also offers a close-caption or transcription feature.
 This can be provided through: